-In the SST ratio calculations as of January 1, 2023, no allowances have been made for the sale of the German traditional life insurance back book which is subject to regulatory approval, however the announced share buy back is accounted for.
+In the SST ratio calculations as of January 1, 2024, no allowance has been made for the planned sale of the German traditional life insurance back book.
+For more information about the status of this transaction, see notes 4 and 28 of the consolidated financial statements.

-SST available financial resources
+SST available financial resources (AFR)

-The Group's AFR are derived from the SST net asset value (NAV).
-The NAV represents the difference between the market-consistent value of assets and liabilities according to the market-consistent valuation methodology under SST.
+The Group's AFR are derived from the SST net assets.
+The net assets represent the difference between the value of assets and liabilities according to the market-consistent valuation methodology under SST.

-During 2022, the Group's AFR reduced by USD 10.1 billion to USD 42.3 billion as of January 1, 2023, compared to USD 52.4 billion as of January 1, 2022.
-The main drivers of the AFR decrease in 2022 were negative equity and credit market development, USD appreciation and accounting for the announced share buy back and reduction of subordinated debt.
+During 2023, the Group's AFR reduced by USD 3.7 billion to USD 34.3 billion as of January 1, 2024, compared to USD 38.0 billion as of January 1, 2023.
+The main drivers of the AFR decrease in 2023 were capital actions related to the announced share buy back and reduction of subordinated debt, as well as impacts from portfolio management actions and M&A activities.